nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Viewing all events

-Events can be viewed from the calendar that appears on the right.
+Events in the current week can be viewed from the calendar that appears on the right.

 Additionally, a list of all events are displayed by default at the bottom.
 This list at the bottom can be switched to a task list with the `switchList` command.
 More information can be found under `Viewing all Tasks`.